Featured

 Addressing API Security in Your DevSecOps Life Cycle

-Andy Pan and Scott Tolley, Synopsys
+Andy Pan and Scott Tolley, Black Duck

 Organizations face a variety of threats from malicious actors.
 With the proliferation of web services, APIs are the fastest-growing attack surface in the industry.
 It's time to act.
 Join this webinar to get answers to some of the most pressing questions, such as